 - vertical magazine files (see below)

-MAKE A LIST OF THE SIGNS YOU WANT TO CREATE.
+MAKE A LIST OF THE GENRE LABELS YOU WANT TO CREATE.

 Walk around your library to see what sections need to be broken up with signs.
 What sections never get checkout but would if patrons knew what was there?
 How do your patrons ask for books?
 For example, if they call domesticated animals “PETS,” then that is the wording you should use on the shelf sign.
 How can these signs help your students find books more easily, so they don’t always have to ask you?
 What types of signs will attract their attention or help unsure browsers make a decision before their class leaves?